Our Story

 Ms. Sheela Sinha

-Ms. Jaya Rangarajan
+Ms. Jayagowri Rangarajan

 People of great generosity, calibre and wisdom joined the Chakrapani family in creating the pathway for the Foundation to do the work that it is doing today.
-Prof.Emeritus Dr.Y.K.Amdekar, Dr.Anjali Tendulkar, Ms.Sheela Sinha and Ms. Jaya Rangarajan joined hands with the organization at this point of time.
+Prof.Emeritus Dr.Y.K.Amdekar, Dr.Anjali Tendulkar, Ms.Sheela Sinha and Ms. Jayagowri Rangarajan joined hands with the organization at this point of time.

 Our Timeline